 - Lonesome Pine is off the beaten path and offers a full bar for those after-dinner drinks.
 They also serve delish food.

 5. Mall of America in Bloomington, Minnesota

-Bloomington, Minnesota is most famously known as home to the Mall of America, the largest mall in the USA.
-Before you get all judgey like you’re too cool to visit a mall, you don’t even know how next-level the Mall of America is.
+If you’re not sure where to go in Minnesota, head straight to Bloomington!
+It’s most famously known as home to the Mall of America, the largest mall in the USA.
+Before you get all judgy like you’re too cool to visit a mall, you don’t even know how next-level the Mall of America is.

 What to Do in the Mall of America